End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Quantum Algorithm

 \subsubsection{Sum of all $U_{\tilde{\mathbf{K}}^\text{el}(e)}$}

 We sum over all element contributions using the Linear Combination of Unitaries (LCU) method \cite{childs_hamiltonian_2012, sunderhauf_block-encoding_2024}.
 Therefore, we prepare a block-encoding ancilla register $\texttt{l}$ of $\lceil\log_2n_\text{el}\rceil$ qubits in a uniform superposition using Hadamards.
+This is sufficient, because using the fully structured mesh, all elements contribute equally to the global stiffness matrix.
 This is followed by the unitaries $U_{\tilde{\mathbf{K}}^\text{el}(e)}$ controlled on the corresponding binary index $e-1$ in $\texttt{l}$.
 Finally, Hadamards on $\texttt{l}$ uncompute the initial superposition.
 This circuit block-encodes the sum

 Because only the outer permutations in Eq.\,\eqref{eq:U_tildeKel} depend on $e$, the inner operations (gap insertion, zero-padding, and $U_{\mathbf{K}^\text{el}}$) can be shared across all elements.